 In divorce and separation proceedings, you may come across the term ‘primary carer’ quite often.
-This article aims to discuss what is a primary carer (also called principal carer) by exploring the definition, their responsibilities and certain rights that they have in Australia.
+This article aims to discuss what is a primary carer (also known as principal carer) by exploring the definition, their responsibilities, and rights in Australia.

-Under Australian family law, a primary carer is defined as the person with whom the child spends most time with.
-Although they are commonly one of the parents of the child, they can also be a relative like an aunt or grandparent.
+Under Australian family law, a primary carer is the person with whom the child spends most time with.
+Primary carers are usually one of the parents of the child.
+However, they can also be a relative like an aunt or grandparent.

 Generally the topic of ‘what is a primary carer’ comes up when the court needs to make parenting orders.
 The next section under ‘what is a primary carer’ will elaborate on the responsibilities of the primary carer.